These gluten-free sweet potato brownies are a chocolate lovers dream and made with real food ingredients.

 Related: Slow Cooker Mashed Sweet Potatoes

 - 1 cup mashed sweet potatoes (I like to use Japanese sweet potatoes for best texture and taste.
 Freshly baked or canned)

-- 1/2 cup creamy almond butter (recipe on the site for My Favorite Almond Butter - favorite!)
+- 1/2 cup creamy almond butter (There is a recipe on this site for homemade almond butter.)

 Preheat oven to 350 degrees F.

-Pour batter on to the prepared baking sheet and spread until smooth.
+Pour batter into the prepared baking dish and spread until smooth.